Complete Guide to DORA Metrics | What are DORA metrics?

 A CI/CD pipeline typically consists of several steps, including retrieving code, testing, building, and deploying the change.
 Each step may include several sub-steps.
 For example, the test step may run separate test suites for unit tests, integration tests, and end-to-end tests.
 Meanwhile, the build step may include compiling the source code to generate a binary, followed by creating a Docker container that includes that binary.
 You may deploy to multiple environments and run smoke tests for each as part of the deployment step.

 No matter which step is taking place, tracking what is happening and how long it is taking is key.
-By regularly tracking and reviewing the time spent in CI/CD, you can make sure that steps aren’t taking longer than would be expected while accounting for code or data growth.
+By regularly tracking and reviewing the period of time spent in CI/CD, you can make sure that steps aren’t taking longer than would be expected while accounting for code or data growth.

 Look for steps that are taking too long.
 There may be instances in which steps are continuously starting and stopping containers instead of reusing the same container.
 At the same time, realize that not all optimizations are necessary.
 Shaving milliseconds from a test run may only net a few seconds of savings over a year and likely aren’t worth investing in.